European Factors to Watch-Shares seen up on economic recovery prospects

 YLD

-> GLOBAL MARKETS-Asian shares rise, dollar at fresh peak vs yen before jobs
+> GLOBAL MARKETS-Asian shares edge up, dollar at fresh peak vs yen

 > U.S. STOCKS-Dow closes at another high, eyes turn to U.S. payrolls